gaehlerm/SoftwareEngineering/README.md

 ### How to write comments

 Just like code, comments should be concise and meaningful.
 In the following example, we have the opposite.
 What does "it" in the following sentence mean?
-Please avoid writing ambiguous sentences.
-[The Art of Readable Code]
+Please avoid writing ambiguous sentences. [](The Art of Readable Code)

 ```py
 # Insert the data into the cache, but check if it's too big first